VFPLegacy/FoxServer/README.md

   {
     "status": "success"|"error",
     "data": null,
-    "message": "a custom message for the HTTP client"}
+    "message": "a custom message for the HTTP client" }
 ```
 simplifies response interpretation and improves consistency across your project.